-Step Methodology adopted previously Implementation (and modifications adopted) for SA Improvements to consider in future Determine a growth rate ACIL proposes that two approaches be investigated to determine the growth rate: (i) fitting a linear time trend regression model through the historical POE50 and POE10 series; and (ii) estimating a regression model with regional population as the driver.
+Step Original methodology Implementation (and modifications adopted) for Qld Improvements to consider in future Determin e the trend ACIL proposes that two approaches be investigated to determine the growth rate: (i) fitting a linear time trend regression model through the historical POE50 and POE10 series; and (ii) estimating a regression model with regional population as the driver.
 The approach with the better fit to the data is used to determine the future growth rate, provided that the estimated growth rate seems reasonable.
 If the growth rate does not seem reasonable, a zero growth rate is assumed.
 In previous CP forecasts for other regions, Frontier provided a statistical test to determine when use of the linear time trend model for producing forecasts was inappropriate due to nonlinearity.
 In cases where the statistical test rejected the use of the linear trend model for producing the forecasts, Frontier recommended using judgement to determine an appropriate alternative trend to use.
-Frontier can assist AEMO to develop the statistical test to help determine whether to apply a linear or cubic trend (and hence starting point) in future forecasts.
-Baseline forecasts Apply the selected growth rate to the selected starting point to produce baseline forecasts The recommended approach was implemented by AEMO in the final forecasts.
-(This is an outcome of the starting point/growth rates).
+Linear and cubic trends were fitted to the historical data (above), and statistical tests were applied to determine the appropriate trend to apply for the forecasts.
+For the Qld forecasts, Frontier recommended an alternative test for linearity which is more appropriate for considering the cubic alternative.
+AEMO has adopted and applied this modified test for the Qld forecasts.
+The basis for choosing a linear or cubic trend was the result of the statistical tests, subject to possible override based on judgement.
+For example, If the tests accepted both linearity and found that the last point was not an outlier then the default position was to adopt a linear trend If either the hypothesis of linearity is rejected (accepting non-linearity) and/or the last point is deemed to be an outlier then the fallback position is to adopt a cubic trend AEMO correctly applied this revised test for the Qld forecasts, using a statistical threshold of 5%.
+A trend of zero was applied in cases where there was insufficient data to apply the tests or where the CP load was rail, industrial or mining.
+This approach is reasonable and appropriate and was implemented by AEMO in the final forecasts.
+Frontier recommends that AEMO continue to apply the revised statistical tests for linear/cubic trends.
+For the Qld forecasts, AEMO adopted a statistical threshold for these tests of 5%, which tends to favour a linear trend over cubic.
+For future forecasts, Frontier recommends that AEMO also consider and test a 10% threshold for the statistical threshold and visually review the results to observe whether more cubic trends appears more appropriate given the data.
+Baseline forecasts Apply the selected (linear) growth rate to the selected starting point to produce baseline forecasts As above, the revised approach includes linear or cubic trends.
+The recommended approach was implemented by AEMO in the final forecasts.
+(This is an outcome of the starting point and trend determined above.)